Summary

 Allow students time to complete their drawings, then display slide 5.
 Review the terms sensory imagery, kinesthetic imagery, and tactile imagery with the class and give examples of each term.

 Transition to slide 6 and facilitate a whole class discussion using the questions present on the slide.
-Ask students to consider how they has to visualize the object during the “What’s in the Bag?” activity.
+Ask students to consider how they have to visualize the object during the “What’s in the Bag?” activity.
 Guide students to connect the activity to imagery in descriptive writing.
 Emphasize that this lesson focuses on creating descriptive and sensory imagery and integrating imagery into writing.

 Take the objects from the “What’s in the Bag?” activity group the objects into four to five smaller groups.
 At each station, place one copy of the ABC Graffiti Chart handout.